Entanglement and optimization within autoregressive neural quantum states: Autoregressive Transformer: Entanglement Variational Monte Carlo

 \subsection{Entanglement Scaling}

 Next, we investigate how the entanglement entropies of random ATF wavefunctions scale with system size $L$ across different transformer architectures, as shown in Fig.~\ref{fig:ATF_Entang_Scaling}.
-We adopt the same fitting form as for the RNN, $S_{\mathrm{fit}}(L) = a L^\nu + b \log L + c$.
+We adopt the same fitting form as for the RNN, $S_{\mathrm{fit}}(L) = a L^\nu + b \log L + c$, with the parameters values displayed in Tab.~\ref{table:ATF_scaling_values} in App.~\ref{appendix:entang_scaling_parameter_values}.
 At $\sigma=0.1$, all models exhibit small and almost constant values of $ \overline{S_2^A}(L)$, indicating near-product state behavior and area-law scaling, similar to the RNNs.
-For all $(\mathcal{A},g)$ combinations and all values of $\sigma\neq0.1$ shown, the scaling appears either logarithmic or linear up to $L\sim 100$.
+For all $(\mathcal{A},g)$ combinations and all values of $\sigma\neq0.1$ shown, the scaling appears either power-law ($\nu < 1$), logarithmic or linear ($\nu \sim 1)$ up to $L\sim 100$.